 Ah, the perfect winter food.
 Who wouldn't want a hot tasty soup on a cold winter’s day?
 There are a lot of available winter soups and stew recipes all over the internet.

-Good To Read: Eating Right For A Healthy Life
+Good To Read: Healthy Life?
+Start By Eating Right

 Go ahead, indulge yourself with a warm and comforting taste of a homemade soup.
 It’s a good way to consume those root vegetables!
 Just remember to keep it healthy and budget friendly.

 Broccoli and Cauliflower These cruciferous vegetables are good for the enhancement of our immune system because they are both rich in Vitamin C.

 Adding these two vegetables to your list of winter foods may give you more defense against winter sickness.

 They are nutritious and you can buy them fresh or frozen.
 If you are doing smoothies adding broccoli stalk is a great way to add it to your diet.

 Winter months also mean limited sun rays.
 Limited exposure to sun light equates to Vitamin D deficiency, which also means bone weakening and risk of heart disease.